WARNINGS & PRECAUTIONS1

 Consider the benefit-risk of withholding IMBRUVICA® for at least 3 to 7 days pre- and postsurgery depending upon the type of surgery and the risk of bleeding.

 Fatal and non-fatal infections (including bacterial, viral, or fungal) have occurred with IMBRUVICA® therapy.
-Grade 3 or greater infections occurred in 21% of 1,476 patients who received IMBRUVICA® in clinical trials.
+Grade 3 or greater infections occurred in 21% of 1,476 patients with B-cell malignancies who received IMBRUVICA® in clinical trials.
 Cases of progressive multifocal leukoencephalopathy (PML) and Pneumocystis jirovecii pneumonia (PJP) have occurred in patients treated with IMBRUVICA®.
 Consider prophylaxis according to standard of care in patients who are at increased risk for opportunistic infections.
 Monitor and evaluate patients for fever and infections and treat appropriately.

 Cardiac Arrhythmias, Cardiac Failure, and Sudden Death